-The following recommendations are provided to help protect the slabs from damage caused by volume changes within the underlying subgrade, and should be implemented in conjunction with Section 7.0, FOUNDATIONS of this report:
+The following recommendations provided to help protect the slabs from damage caused by volume changes within the underlying subgrade, and should be implemented in conjunction with Section 7.0, FOUNDATIONS of this report:

-- 1) Cut the subgrade a minimum of 24-inches beneath the base of slab elevation to allow placement of a 20-inch subbase and a 4-inch base course beneath the slab-on-grade. - 2) Due to the presence of possible undocumented fill, place a single layer of geogrid (Tensar BX-1100 or equivalent) directly on the exposed subgrade. - 3) For the 20-inch granular subbase, place crusher-run limestone or rock dust in three (3) equal lifts and compact to a minimum density of 95 percent of the Standard Proctor (ASTM D698) maximum dry density.
+- 1) Cut the subgrade a minimum of 28-inches beneath the base of slab elevation to allow placement of a 24-inch subbase and a 4-inch base course beneath the slab-on-grade. - 2) Scarify and recompact the upper 9 inches of exposed subgrade to within 95 to 100 percent of the Standard Proctor (ASTM D698) maximum dry density at a moisture content wet of the optimum moisture content 0 to 3 percent. - 3) For the 24-inch granular subbase, place crusher-run limestone or rock dust in three (3) approximately equal lifts and compact to a minimum density of 95 percent of the Standard Proctor (ASTM D698) maximum dry density.
 The moisture content of this material at the time of placement must be sufficient to achieve the specified level of compaction. - 4) Place a 4-inch base course of clean, open-graded crushed limestone.
 This granular base course should be compacted with a suitable vibratory steel wheel roller.